lenmus/vregress/README.md

              ├── regression.htm
              └── regression.css
 ```

-- Folder `lomse/zz_build_area/` is created by `build-lomse.sh` script and used by all other scripts.

 - Folder `zz_musicxml` is created by `musicxml-export-tests.sh` script and contains results:
     - Subfolder `generated` contains the images for the exported scores